 Their diet consists of other small snakes and lizards.
 They are egg layers.
 The clutch consists of 3 to 12 eggs.
 The plush Coral Snake shown here is a baby coral.
 It is made by Ganz.

-The Rough Green Snake, Opheodrys aestivus, is a slender grass_snakeemerald green snake and is a common resident of the southeast.
+The Rough Green Snake, Opheodrys aestivus, is a slender emerald green snake and is a common resident of the southeast.
 Excellent climbers, they spend most of their lives in vines, trees and bushes.
 They are very well camouflaged and are rarely seen.
 Their diet consists of insects and spiders.

 Green Snakes reproduce by laying eggs.
 They will deposit four to ten eggs in a rotten log in late spring or early summer.
 The young, which are seven- to eight inches long, hatch 60 to 70 days later.
 Green Snakes reach adult size (2-1/2 to 3 feet) in 2 years.
 They are nonvenomous and do not pose a threat to humans.
 The Rough Green Snake plush toy shown here is made by Ganz.

-The Brazilian Rainbow Boa belongs to the Order Squamata, the Boidae Family, rainbow_boaand the Genus Epicrates.
+The Brazilian Rainbow Boa belongs to the Order Squamata, the Boidae Family, and the Genus Epicrates.
 It's Latin name is Epicrates cenchria cenchria.
 This is a subspecies of the rainbow boa.
 The coloration is brown or reddish brown.
 The skin is soft and iridescent.
 The pattern varies.
 This is considered one of the world's most beautiful snakes.

 These boas range from four to six feet in length.